 Financial literacy is defined by the Government Accounting Office (GAO) as: The ability to make informed judgments and to take effective actions regarding the current and future use and management of money.
 It includes the ability to understand financial choices, plan for the future, spend wisely, and manage the challenges associated with life events such as a job loss, saving for retirement, or paying for a child’s education.

-On tonysteuer.com, you will have the tools and resources to deepen your financial literacy.
+On tonysteuer.com, you will have the tools and resources to deepen your financial literacy and be financially prepared.

 Step 2: Organize Your Financial First Aid Kit.